Lord of Mysteries: Manhua

 A manhua began serialization on January 21, 2020, and was published on Bilibili Manhua.
 A translation is available on Webnovel.

 A new adaptation began serialization in 2025 and was published on AC.QQ.

 Donghua

-A donghua adaptation, covering the first volume (Chapter 1 – Chapter 213), and produced by B.CMAY PICTURES, premiered with a double-episode special on June 28, 2025.
-It is directed by Xiong Ke and written by Yuan Ye.
-The ending song for Season 1 is "Dark Dream", performed by Curley Gao.
-The season was streamed on WeTV and Crunchyroll.
+A donghua adaptation, produced by B.CMAY PICTURES, was streamed on WeTV and Crunchyroll.
+The series is directed by Xiong Ke with Yuan Ye serving as the series writer.

-B.CMAY PICTURES has unveiled a roadmap for the Lord of the Mysteries donghua adaptation.
-This roadmap spans from 2025 to 2035, outlining plans for six seasons, three special episodes, and a movie adapting the final volume.

-The following is the official release calendar directly from the event held by B.CMAY PICTURES:
+B.CMAY PICTURES has unveiled a ten-year roadmap for the Lord of the Mysteries donghua adaptation, outlining plans for six seasons, three special episodes, and a movie, to be aired within a decade through 2035.
+The following table is the official release calendar directly from the event held by B.CMAY PICTURES: